-This amount corresponds to the amount you actually paid out, so $700 a year.
+This amount corresponds to the amount you actually paid out, so $700 a year (if registered for a full year, is pro-rated if registered less than 52 weeks).
 Since the difference between the fees normally charged by the university and the amount of $700 disbursed by the resident is paid by the establishment or its representative, the excess is not eligible for provincial or federal credits.

 Why is there no number of months entered on the T-2202A issued by the university for the federal education credit?

 Generally speaking, since January 1, 2004, an individual has been able to claim the amount with respect to education even if he received a salary while pursuing training relating to his job.
 However, you may not claim the education deduction if your tuition fees have been reimbursed by the employer.
 Since under the FMRQ MHSS collective agreement the establishment reimburses the university for anything over $700 in fees normally charged by the university, Medical Residents are not entitled to this deduction.
 It must be noted that newly admitted medical residents can deduct the number of months of Medical Clerkship completed prior to graduation when they were still a medical student (i.e. just that portion of the year).

 Where can I find the Automatic Banking Machines (ABMs) on campus?

 There are a total of nine Automatic Banking Machines (ABMs) on campus.
 The 9 machines listed below provide withdrawal and transfer services.

 - Bronfman Building (basement, Cafeteria)

 - 3459 rue McTavish – Redpath (basement, Cafeteria)

 - 3625 avenue du Parc – New Residence Hall (reception)